junxit/us-congress-bills-114/bill.md

   - **(4)** *Notice* Not later than 30 days before a referendum is conducted under this section with respect to an order, the Secretary shall notify all manufacturers, in such a manner as determined by the Secretary, of the period during which voting in the referendum will occur.
 The notice shall explain any registration and voting procedures established under this subsection.
 - **(d)** *Subsequent referenda* If an order is approved in a referendum conducted under subsection (a), the Secretary shall conduct a subsequent referendum—
   - **(1)** at the request of the Board, subject to the voting requirements of subsections (b) and (c), to ascertain whether eligible manufacturers favor suspension, termination, or continuance of the order; or
-  - **(2)** effective beginning on the date that is 5 years after the date of the approval of the order, and at 5-year intervals thereafter, at the request of 25 percent or more of the number of persons eligible to vote under subsection (b).
+  - **(2)** effective beginning on the date that is 5 years after the date of the approval of the order, and at 5-year intervals thereafter, at the request of 25 percent or more of the total number of persons eligible to vote under subsection (b).
-- **(e)** *Suspension or termination* If, as a result of a referendum conducted under subsection (d), the Secretary determines that suspension or termination of the order is favored by a simple majority of all votes cast in the referendum, the Secretary shall—
+- **(e)** *Suspension or termination* If, as a result of a referendum conducted under subsection (d), the Secretary determines that suspension or termination of the order is favored by a majority of all votes cast in the referendum as provided in subsection (a)(2), the Secretary shall—
   - **(1)** not later than 180 days after the referendum, suspend or terminate, as appropriate, collection of assessments under the order; and
-  - **(2)** suspend or terminate, as appropriate, activities under the order as soon as practicable and in an orderly manner.
+  - **(2)** suspend or terminate, as appropriate, programs and projects under the order as soon as practicable and in an orderly manner.
 - **(f)** *Costs of referenda* The Board established under an order with respect to which a referendum is conducted under this section shall reimburse the Secretary from assessments for any expenses incurred by the Secretary to conduct the referendum.

 ## § 8.
 Petition and review